skadoury/spineA-SDF/README.md

 ## Description

-This is the code for spineA-SDF: Prediction of the Upright Articulated Spine Shape in the Operating Room using Conditioned Neural Kernel Fields by Sylvain Thibeauly, Stefan Parent and Samuel Kadoury.
+This is the code for spineA-SDF: Prediction of the Upright Articulated Spine Shape in the Operating Room using Conditioned Neural Kernel Fields by Sylvain Thibeault, Marjolaine Roy-Beaudry, Stefan Parent and Samuel Kadoury.

 <p align="center">
   <img src="Model.png" width="700" title="hover text">